-Around 400 AD, the people that created these mounds and earthworks disappeared from Ohio.
-What happened to them remains a mystery that will probably never be resolved.
+Around 400 A.D., the people that created these mounds and earthworks, disappeared from Ohio.
+The story of what happened to them still remains a mystery.

 Miamisburg Mound is managed locally by the City of Miamisburg.